Juliadiary/My-diary/README.md

 # My-diary
 Hi, my name is Julia.
-And this is my blog.
+This is my blog.